-(e) When notice is required under subsection (c) before declaring specified property 115 surplus, the commissioner shall provide the following written notice to all parties under clause 116 (1) of subsection (h): (1) a statement that the property is currently being considered by the 117 commissioner for disposal on a temporary or permanent basis as surplus; (2) a brief description 118 119 of the surplus process and the right of first refusal by a municipality to acquire the property should the commonwealth seek to dispose of the property whether on a temporary or permanent 120 basis; (3) a general description of the property under consideration for disposal including as 121 applicable, a description of the land, buildings, appurtenant structures and equipment and the 122 current use and square footage of such property; and (4) a legal description of the property 123 including approximate metes and bounds and other information identifying any existing 124 easements, restrictions or other conditions.
-125

-(f) There shall be a surplus land coordination committee.
-The committee shall consist 126 of 1 representative appointed by each of the following: the commissioner, the secretary of the 127 executive office of environmental affairs, the chairman of the commonwealth development 128 129 coordinating council, the secretary of the executive office of transportation, the director of the department of housing and community development, the secretary of the executive office of 130 economic development, the executive director of the Massachusetts Association of Regional 131 Planning Agencies, the president of the Massachusetts Association of Community Development 132 133 Corporations, and the executive director of the Massachusetts Municipal Association.
-At any committee meeting, a majority of the members of the board entitled to vote must be present to 134 constitute a quorum.
-The committee shall meet at such times as the committee chairman shall 135 set, but no less than once every 3 months to consider the future re-uses of any surplus property.
-136 The committee shall provide a written recommendation to the commissioner on the appropriate 137 138 future re-use of surplus property.
+(e) When notice is required under subsection (c) before declaring specified property surplus, the commissioner shall provide the following written notice to all parties under clause (1) of subsection (h): (1) a statement that the property is currently being considered by the commissioner for disposal on a temporary or permanent basis as surplus; (2) a brief description of the surplus process and the right of first refusal by a municipality to acquire the property should the commonwealth seek to dispose of the property whether on a temporary or permanent basis; (3) a general description of the property under consideration for disposal including as applicable, a description of the land, buildings, appurtenant structures and equipment and the current use and square footage of such property; and (4) a legal description of the property including approximate metes and bounds and other information identifying any existing easements, restrictions or other conditions.(f) There shall be a surplus land coordination committee.
+The committee shall consist of 1 representative appointed by each of the following: the commissioner, the secretary of the executive office of environmental affairs, the chairman of the commonwealth development coordinating council, the director of the department of housing and community development, the executive director of the Massachusetts Association of Regional Planning Agencies, the president of the Massachusetts Association of Community Development Corporations, and the executive director of the Massachusetts Municipal Association.
+The secretary of transportation and or his designee shall serve as a non-voting member of the committee and advise the committee.
+At any committee meeting, a majority of the members of the board entitled to vote must be present to constitute a quorum.
+The committee shall meet at such times as the committee chairman shall set, but no less than once every 3 months to consider the future re-uses of any surplus property.
+The committee shall provide a written recommendation to the commissioner on the appropriate future re-use of surplus property.